Learn Lessons From Last Year

 - Identify opportunities for improvement.

-- Black Friday—The digital shopping event of the season
+- Black Friday: The digital shopping event of the season in the U.S.

 Black Friday Versus Cyber Monday

 Black Friday was once again the biggest digital shopping day of the year.
-Take a look at the data.
+Take a look at the data from the Black Friday Holiday Flash Report.

 |Growth||Black Friday||Cyber Monday|